proper-testing/proper-testing.github.io/pages_src/FAQ.md

-Summary: Frequently Asked Questions with Answers
+Summary: Frequently Asked Questions with PropEr Answers
 kate: replace-tabs-save on; replace-tabs on; tab-width 8;

 [TOC]